JEP 455: Primitive types in Patterns, instanceof, and switch (Preview)

 ii instanceof double; // true (exact)

 We do not add any new conversions to the Java language, nor change existing conversions, nor change which conversions are allowed in existing contexts such as assignment.
-Whether instanceof is applicable to a given value and type is determined solely by whether a conversion is allowed in a casting context.
-For example, b instanceof char is never allowed if b is a boolean variable, because there is no conversion from boolean to char.
+Whether instanceof is applicable to a given value and type is determined by whether a conversion is allowed in a casting context and whether it is exact.
+For example, b instanceof char is never allowed if b is a boolean variable, because there is no casting conversion from boolean to char.

 Primitive type patterns in instanceof and switch

 A type pattern merges a type test with a conditional conversion.
-This avoids the need for an explicit cast if the type test succeeds, while if the type test fails, the uncast value can be handled in a different branch.
+This avoids the need for an explicit cast if the type test succeeds, while the uncast value can be handled in a different branch if the type test fails.
 When the instanceof type test operator supported only reference types, it was natural that only reference type patterns were allowed in instanceof and switch; now that the instanceof type test operator supports primitive types, it is natural to allow primitive type patterns in instanceof and switch.

 int i = 1000;